 As always, be as specific as possible with your commercial goals.
 The more detailed those are, the easier it will be to assess your content development plan’s success – or lack thereof – later on.
 If the goal of the Brafton blog is to get 1,000 unique visitors and generate 10 high-quality leads each month rather than, say, “increase brand awareness,” that’s a much clearer metric to measure performance by.

 When in doubt about what type of content to create, consult a content funnel.

-Successful content not only reaches your target audience, but taps into their specific pain points and concerns, while providing a clear and meaningful message.
-Having done thorough research on your audience gives your writers, designers, social media team and anyone involved in the content development process some much-needed background before they get to work.
+Successful content not only reaches your target audience but taps into their specific pain points and concerns while providing a clear and meaningful message.
+Having done thorough research on your audience gives your writers, designers, social media team and anyone else that’s involved in the content development process some much-needed background before they get to work.

 If you know what social media platforms your audience tends to congregate on, you can build in tweets, LinkedIn Pulse articles or Facebook posts to get your message out to them.
-If there’s a particular business challenge they’re grappling with – like, say, preparing for GDPR (seriously, people, it’s less than a month away!) – that’s good fodder for content ideas.
+If there’s a particular business challenge they’re grappling with, that’s good fodder for a content idea.

-Mapping out specific personas is helpful for content creators if you have the time and means to do so.
-You may discover that there isn’t enough awareness out there around pressing issues that will have a major impact on your target audience (like GDPR – seriously, how are people not freaking out about this!).
+Mapping out specific personas is helpful for your content creators if you have the time and means to do so.
+You may discover that there isn’t enough awareness out there around pressing issues that will have a major impact on your target audience.
 If that’s the case, educational content can help answer whatever questions people have or even address questions they didn’t think to ask.

 Or, you might want to put extra time into creating middle-of-the-funnel content that specifically addresses your influencers’ day-to-day pain points and try to win them over.